 So, the “two-week” renovation plan had slipped behind schedule a little… Only by around five years or so.
 But, by 2009, the main house had been completely transformed.
 Modern additions, like the heating system and all the hi-tech stuff required to take a home well into the 21st century, were in place – not that you’d know by looking.
 (Functional stuff is there to function, not to be seen.)
 Décor and furniture were chosen with an extraordinary eye for detail.
 The idea was that every time someone visited, they would remember something different.
 Gorcott Hall was back to her former glory – eager to take the next visitor’s breath away.

 In June 2009, for no reason in particular, and launching we’re not quite sure what, a launch party was held.
 A few ideas were tossed around: conference centre, venue for corporate get togethers… Nah, where’s the fun in that!?
 Because if there’s one thing Gorcott is good at, it’s having fun.
 The opportunity to host the first wedding presented itself when a friend of Allie’s uttered the immortal words: “You’ve got a wedding venue here, Al”.
-By serendipitous coincidence, aforementioned friend was on the hunt for a venue for her own wedding.
+By serendipitous coincidence, aforementioned friend was on the hunt for a wedding reception venue for her own wedding.
 Let the planning commence!
 The barn was cleared of hundreds of years of rusty agricultural junk, a temporary license was granted, and enough booze to sink a battleship was purchased.
 As it turned out, battleship-sinking quantities were nowhere near sufficient, and to this day we’re grateful that Tesco is open 24 hours a day!

 Everyone involved in that momentous day, from the happy couple to the guests, the family, the suppliers, and of course our team, loved every minute.
 It gave us a real taste for what the place could become.
 So, the plan evolved.
 With every event we hosted at Gorcott back in those early days, we learned.
 We learned that as a team, we’re performing at our best when we’re having (almost) as much fun as the guests.
 We learned that limiting the number of events we hold per year is crucial – it keeps our team fresh, and it keeps things personal for our couples.
 Most importantly, it’s keeps Gorcott Hall exclusive for our wonderful couples, in every sense of the word.